Edit a data source

 2. At the top of the Looker Studio home page, click Data Sources.

-3. Browse or search for the data source you wish to edit.
+3. Browse or search for the data source that you want to edit.

 4. Click that data source in the list.

 Only reusable data sources appear in this list.
-To edit an embedded data source, follow the steps above.
+To edit an embedded data source, follow the steps shown previously.

 Find your way around the data source editor